 For a more detailed analysis of trainee and NQ pay at different types of firms and in different regions read our feature How much do trainee lawyers earn?.
 For more information on individual firm pay, check out Table of salaries and benefits.

 Lawyer salaries at major commercial firms both in and outside London remain generous.

 Once you're a trainee you should be well placed for the future.
-The number of trainees who stay with the firm they trained with varies from employer to employer, but on average the firms we surveyed in 2016 retained around 80%.
-There was a noticeable dip in retention in 2009 and 2010, but for the last five years retention has hovered around the 80% mark.
-It is notable that the figure is not lower this year – a sign that the Brexit vote has not immediately led firms to decrease their uptake of lawyers, though who knows what will happen in the future.
-On our website you can find further Retention analysis and Retention stats for every firm we've covered in the True Picture since 2001.
+The number of trainees who stay with the firm they trained with varies from employer to employer, but on average the firms we surveyed in 2017 retained around 80% of their trainees upon qualification.
+There was a noticeable dip in retention in 2009 and 2010, but for the past few years retention has hovered around the 80% mark.
+The Brexit vote has not has a negative effect on the retention of NQs at commercial law firms.
+Elsewhere on this website you can find further Retention analysis and Retention stats for every firm we've covered in the True Picture since 2001.